cecio/USBvalve/README.md

 <img src="https://github.com/cecio/USBvalve/blob/main/pictures/pico-pinout.svg" alt="Pico Pi" width="85%" height="85%" />

-If you are using a breadboard or just wiring, all you have to do is to ensure to connect the proper PINs at the OLED screen.
+If you are using a breadboard or just wiring, all you have to do is to ensure to connect the proper PINs at the OLED screen and to the Host USB port.

 The mapping is the following:

 - PIN6 of Pi --> OLED SDA
 - PIN7 of Pi --> OLED SCL
+- PIN19 of Pi --> D+ of USB Host
+- PIN20 of Pi --> D- of USB Host
+- PIN23 (GND) of Pi --> GND of USB Host
 - PIN38 (GND) of Pi --> OLED GND
 - PIN36 (3V3OUT) of Pi --> OLED VCC
+- PIN40 (VBUS) of Pi --> VCC of USB Host

 If you want to use the DEBUG functions, you can also place a header on the 3 SWD PINs at the bottom of the board.